Category: 3_USA

 I gave him a withering look and revved the V8, which didn’t really growl, the ole man refusing to tweak the exhaust like it could have been tweaked.
 It sounded OK, but not “like God clearing his throat.”

-I changed feet, stomping down hard on the brake with my left and pressing down on the accelerator with my right.
+I stomped down hard on the brake with my left foot and pressed full down on the accelerator with my right.
 A fraction before the light turned green I let go the brake and the bus squealed and roared and bucked as we gunned off up the hill.
 Dunno if the other bloke even noticed but we were hosing ourselves – we had fun.

 The van cost the ole man R1500 and then shipping it across the Atlantic another R1500.